nextpyp/pyp/docs/known-issues.rst

     :collapsible: open

     - **Problem**: Website components are missing, pages don't load properly, etc.
-    - **Solution**: This is usually indicative of an underlying problem.
-Reloading the page may correct the issue temporarily, but if the problem persist, consult the :doc:`troubleshooting<../install/troubleshooting>` section and report the problem using Github's `discussion board <https://github.com/orgs/nextpyp/discussions>`_.
+    - **Solution**: We are not sure what could cause this, but here are a few things you can try: 1) reload the page, 2) clear your browser's cache, 3) update your browser, or 4) try using a different browser.

 For problems with installation, please consult the :doc:`troubleshooting<../install/troubleshooting>` section.

 .. admonition:: Still need help?

    You can search ``nextPYP``'s `discussion board <https://github.com/orgs/nextpyp/discussions>`_ or post a new question.
 When reporting a problem, please share the *entire* log of the process that produced the error.
-To do so, copy the text from the log and paste it into Github using code formatting (avoid uploading screenshots!).
+To do so, copy the text from the log and paste it into Github using ``code formatting`` (please avoid uploading screenshots).